 What are the Signs of Showroom Floor Deterioration?

 First off, you need to be able to recognize the signs of damage and deterioration.
 Some are easier to see than others.
 For instance, most of us have seen cracks in concrete floors before.
 Fracturing is common and can come about in multiple ways.
 Movements in the soil beneath the floor can force it to break apart in less flexible areas.
 Additionally, rapid changes in temperature can cause the concrete to expand or contract, leading to cracks.
 Excessive pressure and high levels of activity can also fracture concrete floors.

 Cracks aren’t your only concern, however.
 Your showroom or your commercial concrete floors might also show signs of moisture intrusion (water damage).
 In fact, cracks in your floor can facilitate this water damage by creating openings for water (as well as other materials) to enter your floor.
 Discoloration and spotting can cue you into moisture intrusion, but not all water damage is visible.
 So, if you notice moisture intrusion anywhere at all, it’s worth having your entire floor checked.

 The signs of wear and tear don’t end there.
-Floors that previously had an epoxy concrete floor coatings of paint might begin to delaminate.
-This is when the epoxy starts disengaging (no longer sticking) from the floor itself, and it’s often caused by moisture between the floor and the coating.
+Floors that previously had a concrete floor coating might begin to delaminate.
+This is when the floor coating starts disengaging (no longer sticking) from the floor itself, and it’s often caused by moisture between the floor and the coating.
 In this scenario, you might notice pieces of the top layer missing or flaking away like old paint.

 In short, if something looks off or different about your showroom floors, waiting to address the issue will lead to further deterioration.